-By the 1930’s scientists had produced the first Alnico magnet.
-By 1966 the first Samarium-Cobalt magnets were produced with an energy capable of 18 MGOe and was refined to be able to achieve 30 MGOe by 1972.
+By the 1930s scientists had produced the first Alnico magnet.
+By 1966 the first Samarium-Cobalt magnets were produced with an energy capable of 18 MGOe and were refined to be able to achieve 30 MGOe by 1972.

 Today’s rare earth magnets are used in almost every technologically advanced device.